 - Each observation should be independent from all other observations

-- For observations to be independent, the value of a particular
+- For observations to be independent, the probability of a particular

-are not independent, your results may not be valid.
-For more information, go to
+observations are not independent, your results may not be valid.
+For more

 are dependent and independent samples different?.

 - The sample size should not be small